When a Team Member Isn’t Acting Like Part of the Team

 You have just hired a new senior executive.
 Congratulations!
 Now what?

-When the search activities conclude, the transition continues and a well-planned onboarding process is critical.
-In the best scenario, a transition task force (which might be the search committee) will have contact with the new executive in the period from offer acceptance to first day on the job.
+When the search activities conclude, the transition continues, and a well-planned onboarding process is critical.
+In the best scenario, a transition task force (which might be the search committee) will have contact with the new executive in the period from offer acceptance to the first day on the job.
 Having a plan for this “in-between” time will make onboarding go more smoothly.
-It will also permit the transition task force to discuss onboarding with the new executive to learn what she/he would like included.
+It will also permit the transition task force to discuss onboarding with the new executive to learn what they would like included.

 Onboarding a new nonprofit executive may seem daunting.
-Depending on the size and complexity of an organization, […]
+Depending on […]

 Onboarding a New Nonprofit CEO